-Freelance Interface Designer Joined over 3 years ago via an invitation from Allan G. Robert has invited Kevin Anderson, Daan van Klinken, Niels Mulder, Bady Qb, Cosmin Madalin and 3 others, Tim Aarts, Vince Schwidder, Manu Gamero
+Freelance Interface Designer Joined almost 4 years ago via an invitation from Allan G. Robert has invited Kevin Anderson, Daan van Klinken, Niels Mulder, Bady Qb, Cosmin Madalin and 3 others, Tim Aarts, Vince Schwidder, Manu Gamero

 Saving it in 3.1 doesn't change anything.

 The points discussed in this post are great.
 But I don’t see any tweaks, just one single conclusion: Faster

 I agree that some of the animations feel slow.
 But there’s a good reason for that.
 Animation will seem slower the more times you use it, as Mike Stern mentioned in his presentation (UI Design for iOS 7 Apps)

 Transition Animations like these should never be noticeable in my opinion.
 That these animations feel slower after using it for a while has absolutely nothing to do with blocking or delaying users.
 I’m pretty sure Apple will speed up animations when people get more used to it.
 Just like they did in iOS 7.1

 I think Facebook would still be using the hamburger navigation if it wasn't for the native iOS7 edge swipe.
 The gesture to reveal the navigation from every view is now conflicting with the swipe to back which is consistent all over iOS7.

 Put as much time into showcasing your work as you did creating it.

 This is a pretty weird conclusion after a post like this.